Counselling services we offer you at AUT

-Grad Dip Psychotherapy, B.SocSci.(Couns), Grad Cert Supervision, ACC registered, MNZAC
+PG Dip Ed, Grad Dip Psychotherapy, B.SocSci.(Couns), Grad Cert Supervision, MNZAC

 My counselling approach focuses on establishing a welcoming safe place where people are listened to and supported.
 I work in partnership with people to identify strengths and needs, and planning towards achievable goals.
 I am affirming of everyone’s uniqueness and I enjoy working with diverse cultures and identities.
 I work from the holistic Te Whare Tapa Wha model and draw on strengths based, cognitive behavioural, expressive, and psychodynamic therapies.
 My background includes working with trauma, sexual abuse, relationships, identity development, sexuality, and mental health difficulties.

-BA, Ethics & Women’s Studies Cert., Member New Zealand Association of Counsellors (MNZAC)
+Sharon Lee – Counsellor, North Campus BA, Ethics and Women’s Studies Cert., Member New Zealand Association of Counsellors (MNZAC)